 We have suspended all business travel until further notice.
 This suspension does not include essential operational and field activities that can be performed using recommended social distancing measures and established workplace health and safety protocols.

-We have been reaching out to neighboring private and public water and energy services, to recommend system operator and field technician sharing assistance should either become subject to staffing shortages.
+We have been reaching out to neighbouring private and public water and energy services, to recommend system operator and field technician sharing assistance should either become subject to staffing shortages.

 The Corix Group of Companies takes pride in providing the communities we serve with safe and reliable water, wastewater, and energy services.
 We are taking the appropriate, science-based actions to mitigate the impacts the COVID-19 on our employees and customers.
 We are committed to the global effort to protect public health and ask that you do your part as well.
 Thank you.